The Medicines Patent Pool is a Swiss foundation created in Geneva on 16 July 2010.

 The MPP comprises:

-The MPP’s goals and governance procedures are outlined in its statutes, which are available in French and in English here.
-The duties of the Governance Board and the Expert Advisory Group and their relationship with the MPP are encoded in the Medicines Patent Pool By-Laws.
+The MPP’s goals and governance procedures are outlined in its statutes, which are available in English and French here [pdf].
+The duties of the Governance Board and the Expert Advisory Group and their relationship with the MPP are encoded in the Medicines Patent Pool By-Laws .
 The MPP aims to operate in a transparent and accountable manner, in accordance with our transparency policy.

 As a part of this transparency policy, decisions from Governance Board meetings are made publicly available on the MPP’s website.